What is Six Sigma?

-Now, Lean Six Sigma is a combination of Lean and Six Sigma, that uses performance and improvement methods to eliminate the seven kinds of waste, by use of the DMAIC (Define, measure, analyze, improve and control) processes in the improvement cycles.
+Lean Six Sigma combines Lean and Six Sigma, and uses performance and improvement methods to eliminate the seven kinds of waste.
+It does it through the DMAIC (define, measure, analyze, improve and control) processes in the improvement cycles.

 How to use the DMAIC method?

 Six Sigma practitioners suggest using the define - measure - analyze - improve - control method to ensure the changes you bring are correct and lasting.